-Brooks is holding second semester in a boarding/day/virtual mode.
+Brooks held second semester of the 2020-2021 year in a boarding/day/virtual mode.
 In-person classes on campus began April 5.

 Brooks will continue to adhere to guidance from The American Academy of Pediatrics regarding high school athletes returning to sports or activities after a COVID-19 infection.
 (This link provides some excellent information regarding return to sports post COVID-19).

 - If your child has tested positive for COVID-19, a clearance note from their health care provider will be required prior to return to sports and activities at Brooks.

 - This applies to any student, even those who were virtual earlier this year, who have tested positive for COVID-19.

 - This clearance note is required prior to returning to on-campus sports or activities in any capacity, regardless of how much time has lapsed since their infection.

 - In addition, please provide the Health & Wellness Center with a copy of a positive COVID-19 test.
 Accurate documentation is important as we move forward with our surveillance-testing protocol and helps us determine which students may be exempt from testing for a period of time.